awsdocs/aws-support-user-guide/doc_source/logging-using-cloudtrail.md

 AWS Support is integrated with AWS CloudTrail, a service that provides a record of actions taken by a user, role, or an AWS service in AWS Support\.
 CloudTrail captures API calls for AWS Support as events\.
 The calls captured include calls from the AWS Support console and code calls to the AWS Support API operations\.

-If you create a trail, you can enable continuous delivery of CloudTrail events to an Amazon S3 bucket, including events for AWS Support\.
+If you create a trail, you can enable continuous delivery of CloudTrail events to an Amazon Simple Storage Service \(Amazon S3\) bucket, including events for AWS Support\.
 If you don't configure a trail, you can still view the most recent events in the CloudTrail console in **Event history**\.

 Using the information collected by CloudTrail, you can determine the request that was made to AWS Support, the IP address from which the request was made, who made the request, when it was made, and additional details\.